Omid: Previous Iranian satellites

 Omid was the second Iranian satellite to be placed into orbit.
 A previous Iranian satellite, Sina-1, was built and launched for Iran by Russia in 2005.

 Test launch

+The Safir-Omid 2 carrier rocket that launched this satellite into space.

 Speaking at the opening of a new space centre on 4 February 2008, President Ahmadinejad announced that Omid would be launched in "the near future".
 On 17 August 2008, Iranian officials reported that they performed a test of the satellite carrier; they broadcast footage of the Safir rocket launch in darkness.

 According to an American official, "The vehicle failed shortly after liftoff and in no way reached its intended position."